 - No burning of prohibited materials is permitted.
 These materials include: tires, plastics, drywall, demolition waste, domestic refuse, asphalt, special waste, biomedical waste, treated lumber, railway ties, manure, rubber, paint, tar paper, fuel & lubricant containers.

-- Check for burning restrictions before lighting any fire, either at www.saltspringfire.com, SSIFR Facebook or by calling 250 537-2531.
+- Check for burning restrictions before lighting any fire.

-Requirements: all small brush piles must be a minimum of 10 meters from any structure and 5 meters from standing vegetation and fencing.
-The size of the pile must not exceed 3 meters in diameter and 2 meters in height.
-The fires should only be burned in open areas.
-No material is to be added less than two hours before sunset.
+Requirements: Small-brush piles should only be burned in open areas and must be a minimum of 10 meters from any structure and 5 meters from standing vegetation and fencing.
+Small-brush piles must not exceed 3 meters in diameter and 2 meters in height.
+The size of material in a small-brush pile must be no larger than 10cm diameter.
+No material may be added less than two hours before sunset.

 Incinerators (Backyard Burning)

 Requirements: incinerators must have a screen covering the entire top opening (1 cm or 3/8 inch mesh).
 The incinerator and screen must be in good condition and must be 5 meters, from any structure and 1.5 meters from standing vegetation or fencing.

 Requirements: campfires are not to exceed 0.5 meters by 0.5 meters in size.
 Campfires must be a minimum of 5 meters from any structure and 1.5 meters from standing vegetation and fencing.

 The permit holder will be responsible for all the damage caused by lit fires.
 Permits will be revoked upon violation of its restrictions.
 If the Fire Department is called to a fire at the burn location, permitted or not, the property owner or occupant may be responsible to pay all costs incurred for the fire call as determined by the Fire Chief.